The dates on which South Shields will enter the 2022-23 Emirates FA Cup and Isuzu FA Trophy have been revealed.

 Image: Kev Wilson.

-South Shields welcome Colne to 1st Cloud Arena on Saturday as they aim to progress in the Buildbase FA Trophy.
+South Shields face a trip to Merseyside on Saturday as they aim to make progress in the Buildbase FA Trophy.